gravitational/teleport-actions/README.md

   <https://goteleport.com/docs/kubernetes-access/getting-started/>
 - You must have created a bot with a role with access to your Kubernetes cluster and create a GitHub join token that allows that bot to join.
-- A Linux based runner
+- A Linux based runner.

 Example usage: